gradle/gradle/design-docs/dependency-management.md

 * New DSL can be used to control caching for all types of cached dependency resolution state:
     - version list
-    - module version meta-data
+    - module version metadata
     - downloaded artifacts
-    - resolved artifact meta-data
+    - resolved artifact metadata
     - Maven snapshot timestamp

 Some test cases that are not directly related, but require this feature to be implemented: